 Grab FREE tickets for the Tour de Finance

-The event is open to everyone, entirely free of charge and is a wonderful opportunity to get free expert advice on a wide range of subjects.
-Places are limited but SFN readers can pre-book using one of the links below.
-If getting to Rennes is difficult, don’t worry, the Tour de Finance continues throughout March and April and the alternative venues are all listed below.
+The event is open to all and entirely free of charge.
+I really do recommend coming along.
+Places are limited but SFN readers can pre-book by simply clicking on the links below.
+If Bordeaux is too far away, don’t worry, the Tour de Finance continues throughout March and April and the other venues are all listed below.
 Simply click on the venue of your choice to book.